MEDICAL IMAGING PLATFORM

 of clinician time spent inside Medicai in just two years

-Starting in 2022, via our "Tumour Board" initiative, with support from Heal 21 Association and Blue Heron Foundation, Medicai has enabled remote consultations for Ukraine-based patients conducted by healthcare professionals across the globe.
+Starting in 2022, via our "Tumour Board" initiative, with support from Heal 21 Association and Blue Heron Foundation, Medicai enabled remote consultations for patients in Ukraine with support from medical professionals around the world.

 Read more about it on TechCrunch